 - If the Security Association Establishment procedure uses a Provisioned Symmetric Key which was remotely provisioned to Entity A and Entity B, then the M2M Enrolment Function may provide Entity B with CSE-ID or AE-ID during the Remote Security Provisioning procedure.

 - If the M2M Service Provider assigns Entity A's entity identifier(s), then the CSE-ID or AE-ID(s) may be securely configured by the M2M Service Provider to Entity B prior to the Association Security Handshake.
 For example, the CSE-ID or AE-ID(s) may be configured as part of Credential Configuration or Association Configuration.
-This specification permits using other mechanisms, with the assumption that the mechanism provides authentication, integrity protection and optionally confidentiality.
+The present document permits using other mechanisms, with the assumption that the mechanism provides authentication, integrity protection and optionally confidentiality.

 EXAMPLE 1: If the M2M Service Provider has the opportunity to configure Entity B prior to deployment, then the M2M Service Provider could configure the CSE-ID or AE-ID(s) to Entity B at this time.